Why do I have to keep treatment records?

 Greyhounds between 16 months and retirement from racing.

 Under this rule stewards will expect vaccinations, antiparasitics and medical treatments to be recorded for any greyhound older than 16 months of age until the greyhound is retired from racing; however trainers are encouraged to keep records of all greyhounds under their care.
-Additional record keeping may be required in order to comply with the Department of Environment and Primary Industries Code of Practice for the Operation of Greyhound Establishments introduced in 2005.
+Additional record keeping is required in order to comply with the Code of Practice for the Keeping of Racing Greyhounds.

 If I sell or move a greyhound to another kennel do I need to send the treatment record with the greyhound?